Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 IoT is one of the growing connected devices lately and will expand exponentially with the upcoming 5G network.

 IoT system is finally taking a shape here in Nepal which seems to grow more with more efficient and advanced communication technologies like NBIoT over 4G, 5G.
 There are no official statistics like how many sim cards or connections are used for IoT in Nepal.
-But we can assume from various sources for it to be around a lakh.
+But we can assume from various sources for it to be around a lakh (100 thousand).
 The IoT also opens a new assured revenue stream to tackle the declining revenue/profit challenge of the telcos.

 Ntc and Ncell both have widened their efforts in providing such IoT solutions with the help of sensor distributors.
 Nepal Telecom has used more of its SIM cards (CDMA, GSM) for electricity meters while Ncell is more into vehicle tracking.
 They have also launched some customized data packages for such IoT/M2M solutions.